Padre Pio: Transverberation

-In August 1918, a few weeks before reportedly receiving the stigmata, Pio described a mystical experience during which he felt being pierced and burnt spiritually and physically.
-According to Pio, this mystical experience began on 5 August and ended on 7 August.
-Padre Benedetto, his spiritual director, interpreted this phenomenon as a transverberation.
-Pio later claimed that this experience left a physical wound on his left side.
-Most witnesses who examined Pio's wounds reported that he had a wound on his left side, around three inches long and the shape of a cross.
+In August 1918, a few weeks before reportedly receiving the stigmata, Padre Pio described a mystical experience during which he felt being pierced and burnt spiritually and physically.
+According to what he said, this began on 5 August and ended on the 7th.
+Father Benedetto, his spiritual director, interpreted this phenomenon as a transverberation.
+Padre Pio later claimed that this experience left a physical wound on his left side, described by most of the witnesses who examined his wounds as around three inches (7.62 cm) long in the shape of a cross.

+On March 1919 Padre Pio's Spiritual Director, Padre Benedetto spent a number of days at the Friary and finally examined the stigmata—he was profoundly shocked by what he saw: "...there are no spots or imprints but real wounds which perforate his [Padre Pio's] hands and feet.
+I have observed the wound in his side, a veritable gash from which blood or a blood-red secretion flows continually."

 Bilocation

-Pio was believed by his followers to have the gift of bilocation, the ability to be in two places at the same time.
-When bishop Raffaele Rossi asked him about bilocation as part of a Vatican inquiry, Pio replied: "I don't know how it is or the nature of this phenomenon—and I certainly don't give it much thought—but it did happen to me to be in the presence of this or that person, to be in this or that place; I do not know whether my mind was transported there, or what I saw was some sort of representation of the place or the person; I do not know whether I was there with my body or without it."
+Padre Pio was believed to have the gift of bilocation, the ability to be in two places at the same time.
+When Bishop Rossi asked him about it as part of a Vatican inquiry, Padre Pio replied: "I don't know how it is or the nature of this phenomenon—and I certainly don't give it much thought—but it did happen to me to be in the presence of this or that person, to be in this or that place; I do not know whether my mind was transported there, or what I saw was some sort of representation of the place or the person; I do not know whether I was there with my body or without it."

 Healing

-In the 1999 book Padre Pio: The Wonder Worker, a segment by Irish priest Malachy Gerard Carroll describes the story of Gemma de Giorgi, a Sicilian girl whose blindness was believed to have been cured during a visit to Pio.
+In the 1999 book Padre Pio: The Wonder Worker, a segment by Irish priest Malachy Gerard Carroll describes the story of Gemma de Giorgi, a Sicilian girl whose blindness was believed to have been cured during a visit to Padre Pio.
 Gemma, who was brought to San Giovanni Rotondo in 1947 by her grandmother, was born without pupils.
-During her trip to see Pio, the little girl began to see objects, including a steamboat and the sea.
-Gemma's grandmother did not believe the child had been healed.
-After Gemma forgot to ask Pio for grace during her confession, her grandmother implored the priest to ask God to restore her sight.
-Pio told her, "The child must not weep and neither must you for the child sees and you know she sees."
+During her trip to see Padre Pio, the little girl began to see objects, including a steamboat and the sea.
+Her grandmother, however, did not believe the child had been healed.
+But when Gemma forgot to ask Padre Pio for grace during her confession, her grandmother implored the priest to ask God to restore her sight.
+He told her, "The child must not weep and neither must you for the child sees and you know she sees".

-According to the bishop of Volterra, Raffaele Rossi, in charge of investigating Pio: "Of the alleged healings, many are unconfirmed or non-existent.
-In Padre Pio's correspondence, however, there are some credible declarations that attribute miracles to his intercession.
-But without medical confirmation it is difficult to reach a conclusion, and the issue remains open."